-One of my most common rants is to try to dispell the notion that efficiency is the same thing as effectiveness.
+One of my most common rants is to try to dispel the notion that efficiency is the same thing as effectiveness.
 While the words sound similar and are often used interchangeably, they mean something different.
 From my performance management perspective, efficiency is doing work in the right way while effectiveness is doing the right work.
-I often argue that the history of software emphasizes efficiency, as evidenced by the focus on automating existing processes.

-As such, I couldn’t help but smile when I saw Don Moyer’s short article in Sept issue of Harvard Business Review.
-Don quotes Drucker’s warning that there is “surely nothing quite so useless as doing with great efficiency what should not be done at all.”
-To this, he adds Peter Keen’s warning that “even dramatic levels of process improvements don’t translate into better business performance.”
+As such, I couldn’t help but smile when I saw Don Moyer’s short article in Harvard Business Review.
+Don quotes Drucker’s warning there is “surely nothing quite so useless as doing with great efficiency what should not be done at all.”
+To this, he adds a Peter Keen quote “even dramatic levels of process improvements don’t translate into better business performance.”
 Both are reminders about the danger of increased efficiency.